-If the fuel injected engine does not start:
+If the fuel-injected engine does not start:

-- If the fuel filter has just been changed or if the fuel system has been run dry, it will be necessary to cycle the ignition switch from the "off" position to the "on" position several times until the fuel pumps build adequate pressure.
+• Fuel Injection Only: If the fuel filter has just been changed or if the fuel system has been run dry, it will be necessary to cycle the ignition switch from the "off" position to the "on" position several times until the fuel pumps build adequate pressure.
 The cycling of the key is necessary because the fuel pumps will run only 1-2 seconds when the key is turned on, unless the engine starts.
-The throttle control should stay in neutral during engine ignition.
-If the throttle is advanced, it is possible for the computer to think that the engine is flooded and initiate a clear flood condition which will shut off fuel to the engine and not allow it to start.
+The throttle control should stay in neutral when you are cranking the engine.
+If the throttle is advanced, it is possible for the computer to think that the engine is flooded and initiate a" clear flood" condition which will shut off fuel to the engine and not allow it to start.
 The idle speed flare normally encountered on hot or cold start is perfectly normal.
 This is programmed into the computer.
-When the engine starts the idle speed will jump to approximately 1,500 rpm and quickly decrease to somewhere between 750 and 900 rpm. - · Check for gasoline and cooling water leaks on the engine. - Check for cooling water circulation (look at the water filter at the rear port side of the engine for water movement).
+When the engine starts the idle speed will jump to approximately 1,500 rpm and quickly decrease to somewhere between 750 and 900 rpm.